Shahraehash/AutoML/README.md

 Currently data is expected to be in the `data` directory and named:
 `train.csv`: The complete training set which will be split into a train and test set.
+    This data set should be balanced 50/50.
+If the data set is not balanced a warning will be shown.
 `test.csv`: A secondary data set which will be used independent of model generation
     and will be used to determine the generalizability of the model.
+This data set reflects the prevalence of disease being classified (eg. not balanced).

 ## Running